ChatGPT and AI in Therapy and Mental Health

 Are people really using ChatbotGPT for therapy instead of going to a real therapist?

-You may be wondering how artificial intelligence (AI) apps and chatbots are being used to assist people with their mental health concerns.
+You may be wondering how AI apps and chatbots are being used to assist people with their mental health concerns and how therapists are using AI and ChatGPT.

 There are many different AI chatbots and apps available and in use today.